About me

 - A major difference between animal eyes from cameras is the non-uniform sampling, because perceiving rapidly is much more important than seeing clearly to animal survival.
 How can this rule inspire artificial designs?

-- Retinal modeling
+- Multimodal Retinal Modeling

 - Retinal neuronal connections are ordered but complex.
 Connectomics can provide more comprehensive and precise observations.